avnet-iotconnect/iotc-azurertos-sdk/samples/stm32u5/QUICKSTART_DEMO_TFM.md

 ## Device Configuration
 * Ensure your serial termainal application is running.
 * Press the RST button on the board and look for the "X-CUBE-AZURE" title block.
 This may take 1 or two presses of the button.
 (The reset button is the black button labled "RST" next to the only blue button on the top of the board.)
 * In your terminal application enter "y" when prompted to set device configuration.
+You will only need to set values 1-4.
-* Set values for you WiFi SSID (Network Name) and Password
+  * Configure your WiFi SSID (Network Name) by pressing 1
+  * Configure your WiFi Password by pressing 2
-* Set the values for your CPID and Environment.
+  * Set the values for your CPID and Environment by pressing 3 and 4 respectively.
 These values can be located in  the IoTConnect WebUI on the *Key Vault* page.
 Navigate there using the image below:<br>![Key Vault](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/assets/key_vault.png "Key Vault")
-* The DUID value can be left unset.
+  * The DUID value should be left unset.
 A DUID unique to your device will be generated and displayed on the console during startup.
-* To utilize the secure element, leave the symetric key blank as this will allow for STSAFE with x509 authentication.
+  * The Symetric key should be left unset.
+This will allow for authentication using STSAFE with x509 authentication.
+  * Press '0' to write the configuration/
+  * Press the Reset button
 * After configuring your device's settings, reset the device and monitor the serial terminal for information similar to the screenshot below
   ![Certificate and DUID Screemshot](media/duid-and-certifciate-console.png "Certificate and DUID Screemshot")
 * A device fingerprint needs to be generated from the certificate.